-The Day Program provides an environment that focuses on people’s strengths rather than their memory limitations, addressing the needs of the total person: physical, mental, and emotional.
+The Day Program utilizes a person-centered care approach to provide an environment that focuses on people’s strengths rather than their memory limitations, addressing the needs of the total person: physical, mental, and emotional.
 Recreational Therapy activities are designed to restore motor, social and cognitive functioning, build confidence, develop coping skills, and integrate skills learned in treatment settings into community settings.
 Take a look at the calendar, see the programs in action, and learn more about the different types of programming we offer.

 Types of Programming

-IMCC provides a wide range of these activities at the Adult Day Health Center.
-Activities are described below in four categories: cognitive, physical, psychosocial, and sensorimotor.
+IMCC provides a wide range of activities at the Adult Day Health Center.
+Activities are described below in six categories: cognitive, expressive, physical, social, sensory, and spiritual.
+These are also designated on the monthly activity calendars.
 Many activities provide benefits in multiple, if not all areas.

 Physical programs aim to maintain and improve strength, flexibility, balance, movement and endurance.
 These programs are designed to maintain or increase function while potentially decreasing depression.
 Programs such as dancing have been shown to increase socialization as well.
 Our programs include: Daily Exercise, Dance, Walking Club, Active Games, and Physical Therapy.

 Psychosocial programs are designed to increase positive relationships with others, provide opportunities to express emotions, increase decision making motivation and social interactions, and decrease depression.
 These activities help those who are passive become engaged, and provide positive experiences.
-Our programs include: Art Therapy, Creative Arts, Participant Support Group, Discussion Groups, Pet Therapy, Entertainers, and Field Trips.
+Our programs include: Discussion Groups, Pet Therapy, Memory Teas, Entertainers, and Field Trips.

 Check out the research behind our programming: